bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    It is an interface that you can use to interact and change the web page.

 2. What is an event?

+    anything that the user does on a website, incliding moving the mouse

 3. What is an event listener?

+    a piece of code put on an element that performs a task whe user triggers the event

 4. Why would we convert a NodeList into an Array?

+    to take advantage of of some array functions that are not available with Nodelist like reduce and map

 5. What is a component?

+    multiple parts like html, css, and javascript coming together to be reused in a website or application

 ### Git Set up